StevenJPx2/bricky/README.md

 _Default: `0`_
 Adjust the margin between columns with a pixel value.
 Don’t forget you can still apply padding to the elements with standard CSS.

-Added in v2.1 you can now have an object for margin.
-This is optional you can set the margin property to just a number and bricky will use it for both.
-But if you would like to add a different xMargin or yMargin then you can do so like this

-Added in v2.4 you can now set the x property to be a percentage based value, in addition to this, the x property can use other unit types.

 **Note:** Due to the way the container height is calculated, using anything other than integer in the Y property will cause an error.